owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.2.2</span>
             <h3>Human trafficking</h3>
-            <p><strong>Definition:</strong> Indicator 16.2.2 is the <q>number of victims of human trafficking per 100,000 population</q>.<p>Data for this indicator measures the prevalence of human trafficking in females and males for those aged 18 years and younger, and those over 18 years.</p>
+            <p><strong>Definition:</strong> Indicator 16.2.2 is the <q>number of victims of human trafficking per 100,000 population</q>.</p>
+            <p>Data for this indicator measures the prevalence of human trafficking in females and males for those aged 18 years and younger, and those over 18 years.</p>
             <p><strong>Goal:</strong> <q>Protect children from abuse, exploitation, trafficking and violence</q> across all countries by 2030.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/violence-against-rights-for-children">entry on Violence Against & Rights for Children</a>.</p>
         </div>